DexterHuang/CyberCodeOnline/UpdateNote.md

 If you would like to help to maintain CyberCode Online, please feel free to submit a PR at [our GitHub repo](https://github.com/DexterHuang/CyberCodeOnline).

-Step by step [Guide](https://cybercode-online.fandom.com/wiki/GitHub_PR_Tutorial) how to submit a PR on our GitHub.
+Step-by-step [Guide](https://cybercode-online.fandom.com/wiki/GitHub_PR_Tutorial) on how to submit a PR on our GitHub.

+### 2023/03/12
+- Attempt to ease the issue with occupation points not registering correctly when there is a massive amount of people doing occupation tasks and finishing at the same time. please let me know if this issue has been reduced. this issue is very tricky to mitigate with the current server architecture for technical reasons.

 ## Updates
 ### 2023/03/08
 - `Medical tech cluster` crafting price is now lowered from 50,000 to 5,000, this may be changed in the future.
-- Now amount selection input will show number keypad on iOS
+- Now amount selection input will show the number keypad on iOS
 - Security bug fixes
 - stability improvement
 - misc bug fixes